rpm-software-management/dnf5/doc/dnf5.8.rst

     directly requested (e.g. as a command line arguments), and the solver may use older versions of dependencies to meet their requirements.

+``-C, --cacheonly``
+    | Use only cached data for working with packages and repository metadata.
+    | Cache won't be updated, even if it is expired.

 ``--comment=COMMENT``
     | Add a comment to the transaction history.